 The accounting policies are consistent across both of the segments.
 To the extent possible, the Company's corporate expenses are allocated to the segments.
 The Company evaluates segment performance based upon reported segment operating income, which is defined as earnings from continuing operations before income taxes, interest and other income or expense.
-Unallocated and Other include eliminating inter-segment sales and transfers as well as transaction costs related to the pending Coherent acquisition in the fiscal year ended June 30, 2021.
+Unallocated and Other include eliminating inter-segment sales and transfers as well as transaction costs related to the Coherent acquisition in the fiscal years ended June 30, 2022 and June 30, 2021.
 In the fiscal year ended June 30, 2020, it included transaction costs related to the Finisar acquisition.